Undergraduate Course: Research Methods and Statistics 2 (PSYL10126)

 On completion of this course, the student will be able to:

-- Understand the relationship between ANOVA and regression under the general linear model framework; and how to specify ANOVA designs as regression models including understanding of appropriate coding schemes (dummy, effect & contrasts).
+- 2. Understand the relationship between ANOVA and regression under the general linear model and be able to implement basic coding schemes for categorical predictors.

 |Graduate Attributes and Skills